ESG Topics A-Z

 To PepsiCo:

 Agriculture is core to PepsiCo's business.
-We source more than 30 agricultural crops and ingredients—such as potatoes, corn and oats—from approximately 60 countries.
-Creating a more resilient, sustainable agricultural system helps to protect our continued business growth from disruption due to climate change, water scarcity, and other environmental and social risks.
-It also enhances the lives of agricultural workers and their communities.
+We source more than 35 agricultural crops and ingredients — such as potatoes, corn and oats — from more than 60 countries to make the convenient foods and drinks our consumers enjoy.
+Creating a more resilient, sustainable agricultural system helps to protect our continued business growth from disruption due to climate change, water scarcity and other environmental and social risks.
+It also can enhance the lives of agricultural workers and their communities.
+Our business values thriving communities and ecosystems in order for us to have the quality crops on which our business relies.

 To the World:

-Agriculture is central to both global challenges and solutions related to nutrition, the environment, and economic well-being.
-PepsiCo believes that regenerative agricultural practices will be pivotal in meeting the increasing demand for food as the global population grows, while also addressing the need to protect and enhance our natural resources.
+Agriculture is central to both global challenges and solutions related to nutrition, the environment and economic well-being.
+PepsiCo believes that Positive Agriculture — our ambition to support regenerative farming practices, sustainable sourcing and improved livelihoods — will be pivotal in meeting the increasing demand for food as the global population grows, while also addressing the need to protect and enhance our natural resources and promote human well-being.

 Approach